+It’s just my personal preferred method of storytelling.
 Every story works better with context.
-A landscape or cityscape is one of the best ways to provide that context.
+And a landscape or cityscape is one of the best ways to provide that context.

 What do you think of the use of scenes in the narrative context?